ianboyko/uniforlsp/content/english/documents/consumer_law/ART/2024-01-24-accessibility-plan.md

 ### Policy Access

 The Plan will notify persons to whom it provides services of its policies, by posting the information at a conspicuous place on the Plan’s premises, on the Plan’s website or by such method as is reasonable in the circumstances.
 The Plan will provide a copy of this document to persons with a disability when required to do so under this policy.
-The information in this document will be provided in a format that takes the persons disability into account.
+The information in this document will be provided in a format that takes the person's disability into account.
 Any Plan policy that does not respect and promote the dignity and independence of persons with disabilities will be modified or removed.

 ### Contact